KillianDudduss/leafletGoogle/README.md

 devtools::install_github('KillianDudduss/leafletGoogle')
 ```

-## Use it in an R script
+## Use it in an R script with Shiny

-There are some things you will need to do to use the package,
+In the package you have to use differents functions if you wish to use the package with or without shiny,

-This is a quick example of how you need to use the package :
+This is the example when you decide to use Shiny :

 ```r
 # In the UI part of the app (before you use any of the functions from the package):